UltraStar: Semantic-Aware Star Graph Modeling for Echocardiography Navigation: Introduction

 Cardiovascular diseases are the leading cause of death~\cite{roth2017global}.
 To assess cardiovascular health, echocardiography is an effective method~\cite{mitchell2019guidelines}, being both non-invasive and free from radiation.
 In practice, sonographers need to manually adjust and explore the probe between the ribs, continuously optimizing the angle based on previous exploration trajectory to approach the target view.
 This demanding process requires strong anatomical knowledge and proficient skills, contributing to the scarcity of trained professionals~\cite{won2024sound}.

 To address this issue, with the rapid adoption of AI techniques in medical imaging~\cite{christensen2024vision,jiao2024usfm,mh2024lvm,yue2025chexworld,zhang2023biomedclip}, researchers have begun leveraging AI to empower ultrasound probe navigation systems~\cite{bao2024real,chen2025ultradp,droste2020automatic,jiang2025ultrasep,jiang2025towards,narang2021utility,yue2025echoworld}, aimed at achieving precise probe navigation to assist sonographers or drive autonomous robotic ultrasound systems.
-Several previous studies have demonstrated the potential of AI-driven probe navigation.
+Several previous studies have demonstrated the potential of AI-driven guidance.
 For example, Narang et al.~\cite{narang2021utility} proposed a commercial CNN-based echocardiography navigation system to guide nurses in acquiring standard views, but it is closed-source, limiting broader development.
 Bao et al.~\cite{bao2024real} proposed a convolutional model for rotational suggestions, but it is limited to A4C and A2C views, reducing its clinical scope.
 Droste et al.~\cite{droste2020automatic} introduced US-GuideNet, which uses a GRU to model historical image-motion sequences for fetal plane scanning.
 Jiang et al.~\cite{jiang2025ultrasep} proposed UltraSeP, which leverages a sequence-aware pre-training paradigm to learn personalized cardiac structures.
+Wang et al.~\cite{wang2025ultrahit} developed UltraHiT, employing a hierarchical transformer to model history scanning sequences for autonomous internal carotid artery scanning.
 Additionally, Yue et al.~\cite{yue2025echoworld} proposed EchoWorld, a motion-aware world modeling framework that pre-trains a cardiac world model to improve probe guidance.